CodeSet1/FEDD-Net/README.md

 ```

 ## 3. Pretrain Weights
 The pretrain weight is at [Baidu Drive](https://pan.baidu.com/s/1EUGgDSsXebBygtw0yniTMA) (code: LD07).
-Please place it in the 'experience' directory of the 'DTCWT', 'RDR' and 'IDA' folders in the folder.
+Please place it in the 'experience' directory of the 'DTCWT', 'HDR' and 'LDA' folders in the folder.

 ## 4. Testing
 For low-light image enhancement testing, you need to modify the data path in the `config/gdrdnet_val.json` file, and then you can use the following command: